 This contradiction is similar to the decision OMEGA made to preserve the easily scratched original Hesalite crystal in the Omega Speedmaster despite the availability of better alternatives.
 Nevertheless, I sell these straps as suitable for everyday use, provided allowances are made for performance of original materials, so it is important I allay these concerns.

 One of the chief drawbacks of vintage loop tape (circa 1970s) is that its is simply not as hard wearing as we have come to expect.
-For that reason, I provide an alternative watchband using the latest mil-spec loop tape, which is an exceptionally hard-wearing and superb watchband material, outperforming other loop tapes used in supposedly "quality" watchbands in terms of fray resistance and open/closure cycles, not to mention both watch support and skin comfort.
+For that reason, I provide an alternative watchband using modern mil-spec loop tape, which is an exceptionally hard-wearing and superb watchband material, outperforming other loop tapes used in supposedly "quality" watchbands in terms of fray resistance and open/closure cycles, not to mention both watch support and skin comfort.

 Sometimes one hears concern of the vintage loop tape that despite using the gentler VELCRO® brand #65 type hooks (compared to the other specified #80 type hooks), initial use will cause some of the pile on the loop tape to pull away.
 The remedy is simple: these loose fibers can be tidied up by sparsely snipping with sharp scissors and quickly the remaining pile that is left will stabilize and continue to provide adequate peel strength.